 How Do I Respond to a Wage Garnishment Notice?

-If you receive a letter regarding wage garnishment, this means a creditor has a judgement against you.
-In order to lift this judgement, you have to go to court in an attempt to have it vacated.
-If the judgement is in your favor, wages will not be garnished and the creditor judgement will not reflect on your credit report.
+If you receive a letter regarding wage garnishment, this means a creditor has a judgment against you.
+In order to lift this judgment, you have to go to court in an attempt to have it vacated.
+If the judgment is in your favor, wages will not be garnished and the creditor judgment will not reflect on your credit report.
 A wage garnishment lawyer from our Tampa location can help you file the necessary documents to fight this judgment in court.